 Safety Risks of Social Media for Kids

 Social media may cause several safety risks for kids.
-However, most of these risks are not limited to children and concerns adults too.
-They include:
+However, most of these risks are not limited to children and concern adults too.
+The negative effects of social media on children include:

 - Privacy Issues